SashaD826/Portfolio/README.md

   **Results:** Crucial data about employees.
 Trends of their performance depending on age, education, experience.

  ### IT salaries all over the world
-  **Description:** This simple yet useful dataset shows salaries for different employment types, positions in numerous countries.
+  **Description:** This simple yet useful dataset shows salaries for different employment types and positions in numerous countries.

-  **Problem:** Dataset is enormous.
-Values cannot be objectively compared just like that, slicers are needed.
+  **Problem:** The dataset is vast, requiring careful handling as values cannot be directly compared without segmentation.
+Implementing slicers enables precise filtering and meaningful comparisons, ensuring accurate insights from the complex data.

   **Goal:** Get statistical data for multiples positions.
 Can be used for Machine Learning, for example.